xaviermerino/ECE1552/ControlStructures/Readme.md

-## Lab: Control Structures
+## Lab: Flow Control Structures

 ### Overview
 In this lab you will become familiar with more complex control flow and structures.
-You will review your knowledge of conditionals and operators.
+You will review your knowledge of conditionals and operators and learn how to use `switch` statements, `for` loops, and `while` loops.

 **In the process you will:**
   * Review the `if-else` statement.